oseughu/lannisterpay/README.md

 - feeFlat (optional, flat amount to be added if feeType is FLAT or FLAT PERC)
 - feeValue (optional, amount to be charged for the transaction fee, can be decimal)

-## And finally, to compute your transaction fee, you need four fields:
+## To compute your transaction fee, you need the following fields (urlencoded or json, both work):

 https://lannpay.herokuapp.com/compute-transaction-fee